 It is compiled from voter registration forms that are delivered to all residential addresses during an annual canvass.

 How do I register?

 - Fill in your name, address, date of birth and other details.

-- You will need your National Insurance Number.
+- Provide your National Insurance Number.
 You can find this on your National Insurance card, or official paperwork such as a payslip or letters about benefits.

 You will receive confirmation from the Council to say you are registered to vote.